 We would discuss them one by one.

 In this procedure, the tumor is actually entered and then removed piecemeal, leaving behind microscopic and macroscopic foci of tumor in both the tumor bed and the tissues bordering the surgical approach.
-It is considered in tumors like enchondromas, chondromyxo fibromas and benign osteoblastomas.
-It can be used in aggressive tumors by using adjuvant thereapy along with resection.
+It is considered in tumors like enchondromas, chondromyxoid fibromas, and benign osteoblastoma.
+It can be used in aggressive tumors by using adjuvant therapy along with resection.

-Adjuvant therapy may consist of crypterapy or other chemical agents.
+Adjuvant therapy may consist of cryotherapy or other chemical agents.
 Liquid nitrogen is used in cryotherapy.

 Curettage involves opening a window in the bone by removal of cortex and removal of tissue by scraping or scooping.

-Intralesional excision with cryothertapy has been used in an increasing number of bone tumor such as ameloblastomas and aneurysmal bone cysts, low- and medium-grade chondrosarcoma and more recently central osteogenic sarcomas.
+Intralesional excision with cryotherapy has been used in an increasing number of bone tumors such as ameloblastomas and aneurysmal bone cysts, low- and medium-grade chondrosarcoma and more recently central osteogenic sarcomas.

-Most of the intralesional removal of the tumor are planned but can also occur by amputation through the tumor.
+Most of the intralesional removal of the tumor is planned but can also occur by amputation through the tumor.

 This removes a lesion in one piece by dissecting along the pseudo-capsule or through the reactive tissue around the lesion.
 If done for malignant tumors, it leaves microscopic disease at the margin of the wound in a high percentage of the cases.
 Marginal excision is adequate for most benign tumors and a very few low-grade malignant tumors.
 In required cases, it is recommended to use radiotherapy to achieve tumor control, preserve the function of the limb and minimize the recurrence.

-The plane resection is entirely through normal issue and away from the pseudo—capsule and the reactive zone around the tumor.
-There is no effort made to remove the entire compartment that contains the tumour.
+The plane resection is entirely through the normal issue and away from the pseudo—capsule and the reactive zone around the tumor.
+There is no effort made to remove the entire compartment that contains the tumor.
 A wide amputation is an example.